 The Mack Institute for Innovation Management joins rigorous research with practical applications to help established firms navigate the risks and rewards of innovation.

 We are the hub of a global learning network for scholars, business leaders, and students.
-Each year, we host several major conferences and workshops; fund MBA, PhD, and faculty research; and sponsor student initiatives relating to innovation and emerging technologies.
+Each year, we host several major conferences and workshops; fund student, PhD, and faculty research; and sponsor student initiatives relating to innovation and emerging technologies.

 We emphasize multi-disciplinary, cross-functional perspectives.
 The leadership of the Mack Institute is comprised of three faculty directors and an executive director.
 Along with a diverse core team of accomplished Wharton faculty members, they collaborate with our senior fellows, who are high-level executives and academic leaders with expertise in innovation management.